W 18th St, Flatiron District, Commercial loft space for rent 2500-5000 Sq Ft Flatiron District, Commercial loft space for rent […]

-What makes the commercial loft different from other property classes is exactly its former purpose – being an industrial building.
+What makes the loft different from other property classes is exactly its former purpose – being an industrial building.
 High ceilings, big window openings to get as much natural light as possible, wide open spaces, dedicated elevators, brick walls and visible elements of plumbing or heating and ventilation are among the characteristic of a loft.

 Engineering and tech companies, Startups and art-related businesses (Marketing, PR, Ads) are the likely tenants for such properties, where they find back the inspiration of an old factory design to fuel their innovation and creative processes.
 Most of the buildings have been updated to current technical standards, but the main visual elements of the infrastructure have remained visible.

 Manhattan has its lofts located around SoHo and Tribeca, and some in Flatiron District, the Garment District, Meatpacking District and Chelsea.
 Given the premium location, you can expect leasing rate to be higher than average.

-Being on a budget – you can have commercial lofts for rent in Brooklyn and Queens with asking rates: around $27 to $40 per SF.
+Being on a budget – you can have commercial lofts for rent with asking rates around $27 to $40 in Brooklyn and or Staten Island.